Campus guidance and services

 Wash your hands often with soap and water.
 Avoid touching your eyes, mouth and nose.
 If necessary, cough or sneeze into the inside of your elbow and then wash your hands.

 Maintain a distance of at least six feet from others whenever possible.
 Employees working on campus should not visit other offices, labs or spend time in common areas (such as conference rooms) unless absolutely necessary.

 Visit the Division of Research’s FAQ webpage for detailed information.

 Face coverings are required.
 Do not overcrowd.

-The on-campus Boca Raton shuttle bus that services various campus parking lots is currently suspended until further notice.
-The FAU-operated shuttle bus between the Boca Raton and Jupiter campuses is operating its normal schedule.
-Face coverings are required on FAU transportation.
+The FAU-operated shuttle bus between the Boca Raton and Jupiter campuses will resume operations on Aug.
+24. Face coverings are required on FAU transportation.
 Visit the Parking and Transportation website for additional information.

 Slattery Educational Research Center